Eliezer Ben-Yehuda: Personal life

 Ben-Yehuda was married twice, to two sisters.
 His first wife, Devora (née Jonas), died in 1891 of tuberculosis, leaving him with five small children.

 Her final wish was that Eliezer marry her younger sister, Paula Beila.
 Soon after his wife Devora's death, three of his children died of diphtheria within a period of 10 days.
 Six months later, he married Paula, who took the Hebrew name "Hemda".

-Ben-Yehuda's son journalist Itamar Ben-Avi is the father of radio station head Drora Ben Avi, who is in turn the mother of Ben-Yehuda's great-grandson TV presenter, culinary journalist, restaurant critic, and author Gil Hovav.
+Ben-Yehuda's son, journalist Itamar Ben-Avi, is the father of radio station head Drora Ben Avi, who is in turn the mother of Ben-Yehuda's great-grandson Gil Hovav, a TV presenter, culinary journalist, restaurant critic, and author.

 Hemda Ben-Yehuda became an accomplished journalist and author in her own right, ensuring the completion of the Hebrew dictionary in the decades after Eliezer's death, as well as mobilising fundraising and coordinating committees of scholars in both Israel and abroad.